Hatter was up early the next morning. He usually was. Early bird gets the worm, baits his hook with it, and has fish for breakfast.

 Hatter narrowed his eyes.
 "What thugs, Dormie?"

 The little man shrugged apologetically.
 "A few friends of mine, Hatter.
-Nothing to worry about."
+Nothing to worry about, nothing at all."

 He was using his salesman voice, which meant it was most definitely something to worry about.
 Hatter sighed.
 "Right, I want to talk to you later.
 For now, off you go.
 Not a word about the oyster."
 Dormie scurried off.
 "Take your mates with you!"
 Hatter called after him.